Header Graphic

 January 7, 2013 @ 9:48 PM

 This is a Dura Tech chimney by Duravent installed in a job from a fire restoration job that our installation affiliates at "Accurate Installation" installed.
 This project used mostly galvanized option chimney pipe as it is enclosed in a wooden chase box.
-This job was not fully completed at the time of the photos as a longer length was needed through the wall thimble and the section going through the wall in the picture was added as a drip leg under the tee.
+Installing a flue through a wall was a key part of this project, particularly evident in how the pipe was managed.
+This job was not fully completed at the time of the photos as a longer length was needed through an adjustable wall thimble and the section going through the wall in the picture was added as a drip leg under the tee.

 Read More